Architecture

 ahriman.application package

 This package contains application (aka executable) related classes and everything for it.
-It also contains package called ahriman.application.handlers in which all available subcommands are described as separated classes derived from the base ahriman.application.handlers.Handler class.
+It also contains package called ahriman.application.handlers in which all available subcommands are described as separated classes derived from the base ahriman.application.handlers.handler.Handler class.
+Those classes are being loaded dynamically through the lookup of the ahriman.application.handlers package.

 ahriman.application.application.Application (god class) is used for any interaction from parsers with repository.
 It is divided into multiple traits by functions (package related and repository related) in the same package.